twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 3 Notes.md

 ## Prices of Substitutes in Production
 Firms often have to choose which goods they will produce at a particular time

+- Example: Firms like Authentic Brands (Reebok/Tretorn) and Nike (Nike/Converse) make both athletic and casual shoes.
+	- If the **price of casual shoes falls**, producing them becomes less profitable.
+	- Firms shift resources from casual shoes to athletic shoes.
+	- This increases the **supply of athletic shoes**, shifting the **supply curve to the right**, even if the price of athletic shoes stays the same.

+## Number of Firms in the Market